Jewish Federation of Fort Wayne · Est. 1921

 Rosh Chodesh Community Dinners

-Every third Wednesday of the month, Women of the Fort Wayne Jewish community gather for dinner, conversation, and connection.
+Every third Wednesday of the month, Women of the Fort Wayne Jewish community gather for dinner, conversation, and connection at a local restaurant.
 No agenda — just community.

 Every 3rd Wednesday